Samsung/tizen-docs/docs/application/web/tutorials/sec-privileges.md

 Tizen provides API-level access control for security-sensitive operations which, if not used properly, can harm user privacy and system stability.
 Therefore, applications that use such sensitive APIs must declare the required privileges in the [config.xml](process/setting-properties.md#privilege) file.
 Privileges are categorized into public, partner, and platform levels according to their hierarchy:

--   The public level is the minimum privilege level, which means that any application developed using the Tizen Studio can use these privileges.
+-   The public level is the minimum privilege level, which means that any application developed using Tizen Studio can use these privileges.
 -   The partner level privileges require at least a partner-signed certificate which is granted to developers who have a business relationship with the vendor.
 -   The platform level is the highest privilege level, and an application that needs these privileges requires at least a  platform-signed certificate, which is granted to vendor developers.